 Skip to main content

-The String class overrides the * operator.
-When the left operand is a String and the right operand is an int, the operator returns a new string containing the original string concatenated with itself the specified number of times.
+2. String Repetition Dart’s String class implements the * operator, accepting an int as the right operand.
+It returns a new string containing the original string repeated the specified number of times.

 Operator Overloading